dmstr/docker-roj/README.md

 Roj is based on native Docker tools to build swarms with `docker-machine` and manage stacks with `docker-compose`.
-Since all tools are run from a docker container the created configurations, stored under `/roj` in the container and mounted from on a host-volume, remains portable.
+Since all tools are run from a docker container the created configurations, stored under `/roj` in the container and mounted from on a host-volume, remain portable.

 ## Getting started